“You can only elevate individual performance by elevating that of the entire system.” – W. Edwards Deming

 PM is short for Program Manager.
-At Microsoft, the Program Manager role is a fairly common role, and it can mean a lot of things, so I’ll explain a bit about what a PM does down below before we dive in.
+At Microsoft, the Program Manager role is a fairly common role, and it can mean a lot of things, so I’ll explain a bit about what a Program Manager does down below before we dive in.

 In this post, I’ll share some of the skills and how I apply them for skilled living.